leonp84/code-institute-project-2/README.md

 *Features of this section:*

 1. Once a task is finished, users can check the **circle next to it** and the visual display of the task updates.
-The cricle (checkbox) now remains checked, and the text is displayed with the **line-through text** decoration to indicate the task is done.
+The circle (checkbox) now remains checked, and the text is displayed with the **line-through text** decoration to indicate the task is done.
 Items can then again be unchecked, if the user so desires.

 ![Items Checked in To do List](assets/images/readme-images/readme-items-checked.webp)